 The Growing Demographic Gains Visibility

 By 2009, there were over fifty-five million adults over age sixty.
 By 2040, baby boomers (born 1946-1964) will have joined the senior citizen cohort and will make up close to a quarter of the American population, and almost half of them over age eighty-five will be fit and highly functioning.
 (Macarthur Foundation, 2010).
 Despite Federal legislation establishing the Administration on Aging (AOA) as a provision of the Older Americans Act (July 14, 1965), local communities have been slow to include the elderly in their planning and policy.
 The lack of power, or the elderly persons’ civic voice, appears to be the primary reason for the lack of local attention paid to the needs of the elderly (Furlong, 1988).
 The elderly have always comprised a largely invisible constituency of local communities (Hochschild, 1973) suggested that the elderly had become a subculture.
 While Federal grants for model programs addressed low-income housing assistance, transportation, and nursing home oversight, grant-funded senior centers became the focal point for services to seniors in communities.
 As a result of this large federal bureaucracy focused on seniors, the general population and city administrators became complacent, assuming that the aging population had all their needs met.
 However, as government services increased for elderly Americans, the more invisible this age group became as their individual diversity was ignored and their choices remained limited (Macarthur Foundation, p.
 24).
 Local governments often felt relieved of their responsibility for this burdensome group and continued to focus city policy and planning on the young.
-The community status quo ignored the individual needs and desires of the elderly, relying perhaps on federal programs and funding to be adequate.
+(CITATION) The community status quo ignored the individual needs and desires of the elderly, relying perhaps on federal programs and funding to be adequate (CITATION).
 Bianchi (2011) traced the “negative attitude toward the elderly” through religious writings and imagery, creating “mental metaphors” that have colored the words used to stereotype this senior citizen demographic “with destructive consequences for the individuals” (pp. 132-133).
 Perceived as frail, burdensome, and inactive, in the language of “ageism,” the elderly population has suffered loss of independence, loss of control over their lives, and loss of social roles (Cox, 2015).
 By maintaining the status quo, communities have failed to provide choices for housing and transportation that would enable these seniors to remain active, involved, and included.

 Access to Reliable Transportation Becomes More Immediate